TampereTC/TestContainer-hackathon/README.md

 Test Frameworks:

-Robot framework with Selenium:
+- Robot framework with Selenium:
 Robot Framework is a generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
 This docker is used to do web automation test with Firefox, [Selenium](http://www.seleniumhq.org/) and [Robot Framework](http://robotframework.org/).
 It complete the [Robot Framework test demo](https://bitbucket.org/robotframework/webdemo) with docker

 TestCafe (Firefox edition):
 A Node.js tool to automate end-to-end web testing.
-Write tests in JS or TypeScript, run them and view results. http://devexpress.github.io/testcafe/documentation/using-testcafe/using-testcafe-docker-image
+Write tests in JS or TypeScript, run them and view results.
+[Demo]( http://devexpress.github.io/testcafe/documentation/using-testcafe/using-testcafe-docker-image)

 Jenkins:
 The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project.